laravel/lumen-docs/events.md

 #### Firing Events

-You may use the `event` helper function to fire events throughout your Lumen application.
-Again, this function behaves exactly like the full Laravel framework equivalent:
+You may use the `event` helper function or `Event` facade to fire events throughout your Lumen application.
+Again, these functions behave exactly like their full Laravel framework equivalent:

     event(new ExampleEvent);

+    Event::fire(new ExampleEvent);